Christmas In Victoria B.C. Inspires Holiday Adventures

 The Fairmount Empress Hotel is known globally for its beauty and history, as well as a splendid Afternoon Tea.
 However, during the month of December each year, the Empress features a scrumptious Festive Afternoon Tea served in the lovely grand Tea Lobby.
-With the gentle sounds of live holiday piano music and a warming fire in the hearths, it is time to relax and enjoy the delectable desserts created by Executive Pastry Chef D'oyen Christie and delicate savories by Sous chef Graham Smith.
+With the gentle sounds of live holiday piano music and a warming fire in the hearths, it is time to relax and enjoy the delectable desserts created by Executive Pastry Chef AJ Thalakkat.

-Several of the treats include rum-cured Christmas cake, vanilla bean Scottish shortbread and mince meat apple tart that melts in your mouth.
-After your sumptuous tea, take a stroll around the Fairmount Empress and admire the hotel's annual Festival Of Trees.
-This year, 78 remarkable Christmas trees line the hotel's halls with themes to make you laugh, sigh at the beauty or garner a smile with the shear creativeness.
+Several of the treats include rum-cured Christmas cake, vanilla bean Scottish shortbread and a host of delectable pastries and chocolate inspirations that melt in your mouth.
+After your sumptuous tea, take a stroll around the Empress and admire the hotel's annual Festival Of Trees.
+About 20 remarkable Christmas trees line the hotel's halls with themes to make you laugh, sigh at the beauty or garner a smile with the shear creativeness.

-Christmas in the (Craigdarroch) CastleCraigdarroch Castle, located on Joan Crescent, was originally built between 1887 to 1890 for Robert Dunsmuir, a Scottish Coal Baron.
-Although Dunsmuir passed away before his castle was completed, his wife and children lived in the castle with its some 36 rooms.
-Today, 29 of the castle rooms are open for viewing and during the month of December each year, the castle is decorated in breath-taking, full Victorian Christmas Splendor.
-Make sure to visit Craigdarroch Castle's website under events and programs for their holiday calendar of events that include, a one-man-act of a Christmas Carol, holiday music and family night tours.
+For holiday activities in a Victorian theme, Craigdarroch Castle and the Royal BC Museum both offer a wonderful period experience.
+Craigdarroch Castle, located on Joan Crescent, was originally built between 1887 to 1890 for Robert Dunsmuir, a Scottish Coal Baron.
+Although Dunsmuir passed away before his castle was completed, his wife and children lived in the castle with its 36 rooms.
+Today, 29 of the castle rooms are open for viewing and, during the month of December each year, the castle is decorated in breath-taking, full Victorian Christmas splendor.
+Make sure to visit Craigdarroch Castle's website (under events and programs) for their holiday calendar of events that include a one-man-act of a Christmas Carol and holiday music.

 A stroll in the evening reveals the city's illuminated holiday grandeur, especially in Centennial Square.
-Each year, the square is transformed with multi-colored lighted trees, interactive wall displays, ice skating rinks and this year, a 65-foot tall, brilliantly lit ferris wheel.
+Each year, the square is transformed with multi-colored lighted trees, interactive wall displays, ice skating rinks and this year, a 65-foot tall, brilliantly-lit ferris wheel.
 Take a ride to the top for great city views and photos.
-Moreover, Government Street and Fort Street offer a host of excellent holiday shopping but are even more impressive at night with awesome Christmas lights and intriguing window displays.
-And, make sure to keep your eye out for Father Christmas, who also likes to take strolls along the city's downtown streets.
+Moreover, Government Street and Fort Street offer a host of excellent holiday shopping, but are even more impressive at night with awesome Christmas lights and intriguing window displays.
+Make sure to keep your eye out for Father Christmas, who also likes to take strolls along the city's downtown streets.

-If You GoIf you go, here are a list of shops and cafes you won't want to miss: Roger's Chocolates, Murchies Tea and Coffee, Munro's Books, Silk Road Tea Room, Chintz & Company, and the incomparable Patisserie Daniel on Cook Street (the best French pastries in Western Canada).
+If You GoHere is a list of shops and cafes you won't want to miss: Roger's Chocolates, Murchies Tea and Coffee, Munro's Books, Silk Road Tea Room, Chintz & Company and the incomparable Patisserie Daniel on Cook Street (the best French pastries in Western Canada).

 For a comfortable and scenic way to arrive in Victoria by car or foot, take the Black Ball M.V.
 CoHo Ferry from Port Angeles to Victoria's inner harbor.
-The passage is 90-minutes and there are incredible photo opportunities from the snow-capped Olympic Mountains to whale watching year-round, especially in spring and fall.
+The passage is 90 minutes and there are incredible photo opportunities from the snow-capped Olympic Mountains to whale-watching year-round, especially in spring and fall.

-For a comprehensive list of holiday events, sites and exciting activities and promotions, check out Victoria's fantastic Advent Calendar.
+For a comprehensive list of holiday events, sites and exciting activities and promotions, check out Victoria's fantastic Advent Calendar,